-I am currently a visiting researcher at Software Analytics Lab, Delft University of Technology, working under supervision of Dr. Gousios.
-I am also a Ph.D.
-Student of software engineering at Sharif University of Technology, supervised by Dr. Heydarnoori.
+I am currently a graduate researcher at Software Analytics Lab (SAL) supervised by prof. Georgios Gousios, in Software Engineering Research Group (SERG), Delft University of Technology, the Netherlands.
+I am also a Ph.D. candidate of software engineering at Sharif University of Technology, supervised by prof. Heydarnoori.
 My Ph.D. research focuses on mining information from version control systems to automatically summarize code or generate reports for developers and software teams.
-I also hold a master degree in IT Engineering from SUT, supervised by Dr. Jalili (currently faculty at RMIT University, Melbourne, Australia).
+I also hold a master degree in IT Engineering from SUT, supervised by prof. Jalili (currently faculty at RMIT University, Melbourne, Australia).
 My research focus was on improving evaluation methods of recommender systems and resulted in various publications.

 I am a Ph.D.
 Candidate of software engineering at Sharif University of Technology (SUT).
-SUT is the No. 1 technical university in Iran where I was a graduate research assistant, teaching assistant, and the ASE lab manager, supervised by Dr. Abbas Heydarnoori.
+SUT is the No. 1 technical university in Iran where I was a graduate research assistant, teaching assistant, and the ASE lab manager.

 I also hold a master degree in Information Technology (IT) Engineering from SUT, supervised by Dr. Mahdi Jalili (currently faculty at RMIT University, Melbourne, Australia).
 I worked at NIP lab as a graduate research assistant from 2012 to 2014.
 I studied recommender systems and specifically my focus was on improving evaluation methods of these algorithms.
 Our research resulted in 3 papers.

 I was a bachelor student of IT engineering at University of Isfahan, Iran, from 2008 to 2012.
 As for my bachelor thesis, it was about “Automation Reading of Meter Devices and Electronic Bill Issuance”.
 My research was supervised by Dr. Neda Moghim.

 My research interests include (but are not limited to):